 Our tip: look to travel in May or June.
 These are the last two months before the high season kicks in.
 The game viewing in our opinion is equally as good, there is marginally less tourist traffic and you score on low season rates at the lodges.

 There are great wildlife viewing opportunities throughout Namibia, but here are some of the best options.

 Winter brings the dry season, so it’s big business in Etosha.
 Lots of wildlife unfortunately equates with lots of tourists, but even if we say it gets busy, it certainly doesn’t compare to being crowded.
 Guaranteed the wildlife numbers outweigh the guests.
 After all, it is the most important wildlife sanctuary in Namibia and one of the largest savannah conservation areas in all of Africa.
 It’s known for elephants, zebras, giraffes, and nearly all of the usual African safari suspects, sometimes you can run into rhinos and lions too.

-There are plenty of secluded waterholes throughout the park, so needless to say, there are ample opportunities for great photography.
-Stay inside the park for a chance to get pictures at the floodlit waterholes or at one of the private reserves surrounding Etosha that offer a waterhole or even a photographic hide.
-Go as early as possible, or set up in a good spot for sunset.
-Or simply explore, this is one of the easiest wildlife parks to drive yourself.
+There are plenty of secluded waterholes throughout the park, so needless to say, there are ample opportunities for great photography whether you head off on a guided game drive or simply explore, this is one of the easiest wildlife parks to drive yourself.

 You can’t get out of the vehicle inside the park, so it’s best to book a guided lodge activity in an open safari vehicle or a safari converted vehicle (from our fleet) that has large opening windows and a pop-up roof.
 Unobstructed views means a clear shot, but we know you already know that.